mlz-ictrl/nicos/doc/source/glossary.rst

       the user to execute commands on them) is called a session.

    session object
-      A singleton instance of a subclass of :class:`nicos.sessions.Session` that collects all important information from a :term:`session`.
+      A singleton instance of a subclass of :class:`nicos.core.sessions.Session` that collects all important information from a :term:`session`.

    setup
       A NICOS setup is a collection of configuration data (mostly configuration